Key Features of an Effective Strategy Roadmap Method

 A clear strategy roadmap demonstrates linkages between the what and the why.
 For example, an action (i.e. the what) such as ‘replace three disparate CRMs with a single centralised CRM’ may link to a why such as ‘reduce support and maintenance cost due to disparate platforms’ and ‘need for a single source of truth for customer information’.

 Full traceability from why to what means that it’s easy to update the strategy roadmap when things change – because they inevitably do.
-A strategy roadmap could be outdated the moment it is published, so it should be easy to apply changes; and if everything is linked, then it’s easier to see the impact of the change and to make the necessary adjustments.
+A strategy roadmap could be outdated the moment it is published, so it should be easy to apply changes; and if everything is linked, then it’s easier to see the impact of the change and to make the necessary alterations.

 Putting the Method into Practice